bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_6.markdown

 <%= link_to 'Edit', ? %>
 ```

 What should be the url helper to use in the second parameter to the link_to method?

+\newpage

+### Step 2

 We know that when someone clicks the 'Edit' link we need to load a form for that particular row with the existing values for that record.
 So we know the resource endpoint is articles#edit, if you look at the rake routes output, the Prefix column gives us the url helper to use.

 ![Edit Article URL Helper](./figures/edit_article_route.png)